gdraheim/text_unicoder/README.md

 This script helps to bold or slanted text to various social media platforms.
 The nobr thin fract parts are particularly useful for Wikipedia.

-# RESULT
+### RESULT

-Just for amusement, this is the result when running the commands shown above:
+Just for amusement, this is the result when running the commands shown above.
+Note that the bold and italic text snippets do not rely on <i> <b> <font> text or some similar style markup, instead they use unicode codepoints from the math extensions.
+Likewise fraktur and greek and double stroke characters used often in the field of mathematics.
+The sans and mono are rarely used however.

     𝐟𝐨𝐨𝐛𝐚𝐫
     𝑓𝑜𝑜𝑏𝑎𝑟